MT-Companion/shop_dialog/README.md

     -- The item to be given
     item = ItemStack(),

+    -- Description of the item
+    -- Default to nothing.
+    description = "",

     -- Money to buy the item.
     -- This uses the Unified Money system. cost = 10,